PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

     return app;
 }
 ```
 Now we can plot the dots.
-Add an import for the `app` object in `js/view.js`, since we need access to `app.data.countries`, `app.scale.x` and `app.scale.y`:
+Add an import for the `app` object in `js/view.js`, since we need access to `app.data.countries`, `app.scale.x`, and `app.scale.y`:

 ```js
 import {dim, app} from './common-1.0.js';
 ```

-Next, create the `drawChart()` function below.
+Next, create the `drawChart()` function.
 It binds 1.5-pixel circles to the data entries and uses the pair of scaled GDP/HDI values as each circle’s center coordinates:

 ```js
 function drawChart() {